ghattab/EvalPBSM/README.md

 The coupled comprises both the netgen and gmsh optimizations.

 ## Partial target surfaces
 Two different bisections are investigated: (1). the surface of the _in silico_ liver was first bisected in the xy, xz, and yz planes, respectively.
-(2). bisect the three results of (1) along the normal to each of the aforementioned planes obtaining hemi-xy, hemi-xz, and hemi-yz.
+(2). bisect the three results of (1) along the normal to each of the aforementioned planes obtaining 3 hemi-surfaces.

+## Evaluation
+Following an evaluation pipeline, once registered the surface mesh is extracted.
+It is then voxelized using [Binvox](https://www.patrickmin.com/binvox/) creating a grid size of 1024^3.
+The voxelized volumes are compared against the full surface registration using [Visceral](https://github.com/Visceral-Project/EvaluateSegmentation).
+All results are reported in the `res` folders in the respective settings (either _in silico_ or _in vitro_).